howmuchcostbabycanada/howmuchcostbabycanada.github.io/index.md

             $3044.48
 ```

-This is ledger report on the assets:
+This is ledger output report on Assets:

 ```
            $-1033.62  Assets